techpirat-de/E-Paper-tibber-Preisanzeige/README.md

 ##############################

 English version:
-Sorry for the confusion, I will provide an English version of the text.

-Please correct the spelling in the following text:

-This information is for all Tibber users or those who want to become one.
+This information is intended for all users of Tibber or those who want to become one with the electricity provider.
 Of course, you can also use the display for other purposes.
-I will show you how the display works in a video: https://youtu.be/tMlHQ7NlYro
+I will show you the function of the display in a video: https://youtu.be/tMlHQ7NlYro

-Hey, here's your personal invitation code for Tibber, the electricity supplier that helps you understand and reduce your electricity consumption: https://invite.tibber.com/Techpirat.
-You will receive 100% green electricity and can cancel at any time with a notice period of 2 weeks.
-Try it out and we both receive a €50 bonus for the Tibber store.
+Hey, here's your individual invitation code for Tibber, the electricity provider that helps you understand and reduce your electricity consumption: https://invite.tibber.com/Techpirat.
+You will receive 100% green electricity and can cancel with a notice period of 2 weeks at any time.
+Try it out, and we both receive a €50 bonus for the Tibber store.

 The idea is to display the current electricity price from Tibber on the Waveshare 7.5 Inch E-Paper Display.
-Don't have a Waveshare 7.5 Inch E-Paper Display yet?
-You can buy it here: https://amzn.to/3Jxacx3.
-My code was created and tested with Python 3.9.2.
+If you don't have a Waveshare 7.5 Inch E-Paper Display yet, you can buy it here: https://amzn.to/3Jxacx3.
+My code is created and tested with Python 3.9.2.
 You also need a Raspberry Pi Zero WH, which you can buy here: https://amzn.to/3JxkLA9.

 First, you need to write an SD card with the operating system.
+It's best to use https://www.raspberrypi.com/software/operating-systems/.
-You can use https://www.raspberrypi.com/software/operating-systems/ for this.
-In the video, I'll show you how to set it up.
+In the video, I show you how to set it up best.
 Don't forget to connect the display to the Raspberry Pi Zero.

-You also need to find the local IP address of the Raspberry Pi.
-You can find this on your router.
+You also need to find out the local IP address of the Raspberry Pi.
+You can find it via your router.
 In my case, it's 192.168.2.186.
-You can connect to the Raspberry Pi via VNC or SSH (with a terminal software) using the IP address.
+You can connect to the Raspberry Pi via VNC or SSH (with a terminal software) using the IP.

-Once your Raspberry Pi Zero is installed and successfully connected to the Wi-Fi, you need to connect via SSH and call "sudo raspi-config" via the console and work through the following steps:
+Once your Raspberry Pi Zero is installed and successfully connected to the WLAN, you need to connect via SSH and call "sudo raspi-config" via the console and work through the following steps:
 Interface Options > VNC > Enable > Save.
 Before you restart, go back to the main menu:
 Display Options > VNC Resolution > and set your desired resolution here.
 I use 1280 x 1024.

 Now you can connect via VNC and upload the files.
-Files uploaded via VNC are saved on the desktop.
+Files that you upload via VNC are saved on the desktop.
-Double-clicking one of the two scripts opens the editor, allowing you to test the two scripts.
+Double-clicking on one of the two scripts opens the editor.
+You can use it to test the two scripts.
 If error messages appear, work through them systematically.

 Please install and import the following modules:
 PIL
 tkinter
 matplotlib
 requests
 numpy

 Python modules are installed with "pip install PIL".
-In this case, we install "PIL".
+In this case, we are installing "PIL".
 The "waveshare_epd" module is included and does not need to be installed.

-To get the real-time price display, you need an API key from Tibber.
+To get real-time price display, you need an API key from Tibber.
 You can get your Tibber API key here: https://developer.tibber.com/settings/access-token.
-Simply log in with your normal access data.
-You must enter this at the appropriate place in the "api_key.py" file.
+Simply log in there with your normal access data.
+You need to enter this in the appropriate place in the api_key.py file.

+Start both scripts manually or via crontab.

-You can create a job with "crontab -e".
-Here is an example:
+With " -e", you can create a job.
+Here's an example:

-3**** python3 /home/joerg/Desktop/e-paper/speicher_chart_heute.py >/dev/null 2>&1
+0 * * * * python3 /home/joerg/Desktop/e-paper/speicher_chart_heute.py >/dev/null 2>&1
+3 * * * * python3 /home/joerg/Desktop/e-paper/examples/epd_7in5_V2_anzeigen.py >/dev/null 2>&1

-This starts a script every 3 minutes after each full hour.
+This starts the first script at every full hour and the second one 3 minutes after every full hour.

 After starting, the display is updated every 60 minutes.